Surinder Singh Kairon

 Surinder Singh Kairon (8 December 1927 – 16 March 2009) was an Indian politician from Punjab.
 He was a member of Indian National Congress and represented Taran Taran in 10th Lok Sabha.
 He was son of ex-chief minister of Punjab, Partap Singh Kairon.
 He was a member of Punjab Vidhan Sabha before being elected to the Lok Sabha.
 His son Adesh Partap Singh Kairon is married to Parkash Singh Badal's daughter Preneet Kaur.
-He died after suffering a massive cardiac arrest in Amritsar on 16 March 2009.
+Surinder Kairon died after suffering a massive cardiac arrest in Amritsar on 16 March 2009.